Chart Color Schemes

 Keilor Downs is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Keilor Downs has high cultural diversity, with 43.3% of its population born overseas and 50.8% speaking a language other than English at home.
-Christianity is the main religion in Keilor Downs, making up 63.0%, compared to 51.4% across Greater Melbourne.
-The top three ancestry groups are Other (16.7%), Australian (12.8%), and English (10.6%).
+Keilor Downs has a high level of cultural diversity, with 43.3% of its population born overseas and 50.8% speaking a language other than English at home.
+Christianity is the predominant religion in Keilor Downs, accounting for 63.0% of people, compared to 51.4% across Greater Melbourne.
+The top three ancestry groups in Keilor Downs are Other (16.7%), Australian (12.8%), and English (10.6%).

 Frequently Asked Questions - Diversity